fritzmg/contao-sharebuttons/README.md

 ## Insert Tag

 Since version 1.1.0 there is also an insert tag available.
-The name of the insert tag is `sharebuttons`, the first parameter is the theme and the following parameter are the networks separated by a single colon:
+The name of the insert tag is `sharebuttons`, parameters like theme, template and networks can be passed as following:

 ```
-{{sharebuttons::THEME::NETWORK:NETWORK:...}}
+{{sharebuttons::THEME::TEMPLATE::NETWORK:NETWORK:...}}
 ```

+All parameters are optional (however, without any networks, nothing will be displayed).
 The following insert tag would create share buttons with the `boxxed` theme with all currently available social networks:

 ```
 {{sharebuttons::boxxed::facebook:twitter:gplus:linkedin:xing:mail:tumblr:pinterest:reddit}}
 ```

-The theme parameter is optional.
 The following insert tag would simply generate the HTML source for a Facebook, Twitter and Google+ share button, without including a stylesheet for a theme:

 ```
 {{sharebuttons::facebook:twitter:gplus}}